connectomicslab/connectomemapper3/paper/paper.md

   be completely data agnostic.
-At the same time, it provides the user with a very efficient framework to compute connectomes in the way it guides them through all the steps and options involved in their creation and it guarantees seamless processing, irrespective of the choices made.
+At the same time, it provides the user with a very efficient framework to compute connectomes in the way it guides them through all the steps and options involved in their creation, and it guarantees seamless processing, irrespective of the choices made.
 In addition, the very flexible framework of CMP3 enables the addition of new steps, stages or pipelines with relatively little effort to account for additional imaging modalities and algorithms.